patrickbucher/read-think-write/content/procrastination-reveals-conflict.md

 with other people drains the introvert's social battery, while just analyzing the conflict doesn't.
 (However, the avoidant behaviour of analyzing instead of arguing provides the introvert with good arguments for dealing with the conflict later.
-This could become useful.)
+This could become useful, but only if the conflict is revisited.)

 One strong indicator for my hunch is that I hardly procrastinate in some areas of my life, while I procrastinate a lot in others.
 Writing papers or finishing